jamalsoueidan/giv-et-tilbud/README.md

 ## How it works

-1. Customer request 3 price offers, like a price on the cheapest "iphone screen repairs".
+1. Customer request 3 price offers, like the cheapest "iphone screen repairs".
 2. Shop owners can now send an offer back to customer, max 1.

 ## Who, where